-- Scrum helps product teams maximize ROI for products in complex domain by reducing Cost of Delay and Cost of Production through safe to fail experiments called Sprints.
+- Scrum helps product teams maximize ROI for products in complex domains by reducing the Cost of Delay and Cost of Production through safe to fail experiments called Sprints.

 - Scrum makes clear the relative efficacy of your product management and work techniques so that you can continuously improve the product, the team, and the working environment.